MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 > Applies to: Azure Stack HCI v20H2

-Azure Stack HCI is a hyperconverged cluster that uses validated hardware to run virtualized Windows and Linux workloads on-premises and easily connect to Azure for cloud-based backup, bursting, and bottomless storage.
+Azure Stack HCI is a hyperconverged cluster solution that runs virtualized Windows and Linux workloads in a hybrid on-premises environment.
+Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, site recovery, and backup, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
+You can manage the cluster with your existing tools including Windows Admin Center, System Center, and PowerShell.

 Initially based on Windows Server 2019, Azure Stack HCI is now delivered as an Azure service with a subscription-based licensing model and hybrid capabilities built-in.
 Although Azure Stack HCI is based on the same core operating system components as Windows Server, it's an entirely new product line focused on being the best virtualization host.

-Azure Stack HCI solutions use Microsoft-validated hardware from an OEM partner to ensure optimal performance and reliability.
-The solutions include support for technologies such as NVMe drives, persistent memory, and remote-direct memory access (RDMA) networking, and can be managed centrally using Windows Admin Center or PowerShell.

-In summary, Azure Stack HCI combines several products:
+Azure Stack HCI is a solution that combines several products:

 - Hardware from an OEM partner
 - Azure Stack HCI operating system
 - Windows Admin Center
-- Azure services (optional)
+- Azure services

 :::image type="content" source="media/overview/azure-stack-hci-solution.png" alt-text="Azure Stack HCI solution diagram" border="false":::